joelouthan/Theologicus/src/genesis/genesis12-7-20.md

 Paul said it best in Romans 7:

->Romans 7:21–24 (CSB)  So I discover this law: When I want to do what is good, evil is present with me.
-22 For in my inner self I delight in God’s law, 23 but I see a different law in the parts of my body, waging war against the law of my mind and taking me prisoner to the law of sin in the parts of my body.
-24 What a wretched man I am!
+>Romans 7:21–24 (CSB)  So I discover this law: When I want to do what is good, evil is present with me.For in my inner self I delight in God’s law,but I see a different law in the parts of my body, waging war against the law of my mind and taking me prisoner to the law of sin in the parts of my body.What a wretched man I am!
 Who will rescue me from this body of death?

 Do you delight in the word of God and the promises of God?
 Then you are with God and God dwells in you.
 You are in Christ!
 You are in Christ!